 For the vast majority of individuals who discover their partner has had an affair, the reaction has many features similar to Post Traumatic Stress Disorder; in particular, shock, and perhaps a sense that life as you have known it, as well as who you understood yourself and your partner to be have been shattered.
 The intensity of pain and rage can feel unbearable.
 Your whole body/mind system is compromised and you might find it hard to sleep and eat adequately.
 Your ability to work, parent and fulfill other important obligations can become impaired.
 You can swing between insisting on a divorce and desperately clinging to your partner.
 You are triggered easily by the slightest reminder of what has happened.
 You can’t stop thinking about it.
 For more on this you might want to read, “I Just Found Out My Partner is Having an Affair!”

 It may be hard to believe, but healing is frequently possible.
 After a number of months you will notice that the intensity and duration of the experiences I described are decreasing.
 Along with this “emotional smoothing out,” you start to feel a bit of hope.
 Here and there you start to feel more affection for your partner, more understanding and the seeds of returning trust.
 You notice you can laugh again.
 This is not accompanied by a feeling of resignation, but rather a sense that something important is happening between the two of you, a kind of emotional intimacy that feels new.
-You may also want to read “The Six R’s of Healing an Affair.”
+You may also want to read “Why Being Good Won’t Heal Your Affair.”

 If you have a sense that healing isn’t happening it could be because of one, or a combination of things that you or your spouse are experiencing or doing that is getting in the way.
 Here are some questions that may help you to get clearer on where the problem lies.